coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

 ## Testing it out

-In your Search Page, in Sitecore's Experience Editor, insert both the `Custom Coveo Resources` component in the `UI Resources` placeholder and the `Coveo Feeling Lucky` component in the `Searchbox Settings` placeholder (besides the Search box).
+In the Sitecore Experience Editor of your search page, insert both the `Custom Coveo Resources` component in the `UI Resources` placeholder and the `Coveo Feeling Lucky` component in the `Searchbox Settings` placeholder (besides the Search box).

 You should end up with your component initialized and ready to go: